grinnell-cs/csc151-images/_mps/pixel-problems.md

 Part three: Modifying images, revisited
 ---------------------------------------

-_You can do either part three or part four for an M. You must do **both** part three and part four for an E._
+_You can do either part three or part four for an E. If you don't do part three or part four the highest you can earn is an M._

 Of course, one can also use other kinds of context to affect pixels.
 For example, one might enhance the colors in an image by increasing their distance from the surrounding colors or blur the image by averaging it with the surrounding pixels.